Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Results

 \subsection{Note: determination of the reconstruction parameter}

-As this type of reconstruction requires the knowledge of the transfer functions $H_{1,2}$, it is important to find a practically convenient strategy for determining the parameter $B$.
+As this type of reconstruction requires the knowledge of the transfer functions $H_{1,2}$, it is important to find a practically convenient approach for determining the parameter $B$.
 We remarked that $B$ can be determined in a very simple way, by analyzing the recorded data corresponding to the unknown signal.
-From the reconstructed signal $\phiin^{retr}(t)$, we can simulate EO sampling signals $\tilde Y_1^{retr}(\Omega)$ and $\tilde Y_2^{retr}(\Omega)$:
+From the reconstructed signal $\phiin^{retr}(t)$, we can simulate the corresponding {\DEOS} signals $\tilde Y_1^{retr}(\Omega)$ and $\tilde Y_2^{retr}(\Omega)$:

 where $H_{1,2}$, $\tilde Y_{1,2}^{retr}$ and $\tilde{\phiin^{retr}}(\Omega)$ depend on $B$.

 Then we can perform a least-square fit of {$\tilde{Y_1^{retr}}$ and $\tilde{Y_2^{retr}}$ on $\tilde{Y_1}$ and $\tilde{Y_2}$}, using $B$ as a free parameter.
 Here, we perform a classical least-square fit using the following definition for the reconstruction error $\epsilon$: